Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 To add a command bar to the Outlook Explorer window, use the TadxOlExplorerCommandBar component from the Add-in Express group in the Tool Palette.

 Select the Add-in Express Outlook Explorer Command Bar component, and, in the Object Inspector window, specify the commandbar name using the CommandBarName property and choose its position.
-Outlook-specific versions of Add-in Express Command Bar component provides context-sensitive properties.
-They are FolderName, FolderNames, and ItemTypes.
+Outlook-specific versions of the Command Bar component provides context-sensitive properties.
+They are FolderName, FolderNames, and ItemTypes (see Command bar visibility rules).

 Outlook Explorer command bar properties

-In the screenshot above, you see the Outlook Explorer commandbar that will be shown for every Outlook folder (FolderName = '') the default item types of which are Mail or Task.
+In the screenshot, you can see the Outlook Explorer command bar component that will create the command bar named AdxOlExplorerCommandBar1.
+The command bar will be shown for every Outlook folder (FolderName = ''), the default item types of which are Mail or Task.

-Step #5 – Add a new CommandBar button
+Step 5.
+Add a new CommandBar button to the Outlook add-in

-Specify the button's Caption property and set the Style property to adxMsoButtonIconAndCaption.
-To handle the Click event of the button, In the Object Inspector window, switch to the Events tab and add the Click event handler:
+Add a button to the toolbar, specify the Caption and set Style to adxMsoButtonIconAndCaption.
+To handle the Click event, in the Object Inspector window, switch to Events and add a Click event handler.

 begin